-When we think of wild animals being poached for their dead bodies to be kept as spoils, one particular bushy black mane-framed face comes to mind: that of Cecil the Lion, who was killed by a trophy hunter earlier this year.
+When we think of wild animals being poached for their dead bodies to be kept as spoils, one particular bushy black mane-framed face comes to mind: that of Cecil the Lion, who was killed by a trophy hunter.
 Widespread coverage of this heartbreaking event helped bring issues befalling wildlife into the hearts and homes of global audiences.
-But harm done to wild animals extends much further than this trophy hunting tragedy.
+But the harm done to wild animals extends much further than this trophy hunting tragedy.

 A major driver for animal poaching is the illegal wildlife trade, a criminal network of cruelty that has a further-reaching impact than most people realize.
 The light shone on trophy hunting post-Cecil partially uncovered the sordid reality of what wild animals endure at the hands of humans, but so much more lies beneath the surface of public consciousness.